 The difference lies in debit or credit card payments.
 Venmo debit card transactions are free, and it charges a flat-rate fee of 3% for credit card transactions.
 PayPal charges 30 cents per transaction plus a 2.9% fee for both debit and credit card transactions.

-PayPal has more options for payment, including rewards balances, PayPal Credit and the Pay in 4 buy-now, pay-later plan.
+PayPal has more options for payment, including rewards balances, PayPal Credit and the Pay in 4 buy now, pay later plan.
 However, both platforms allow shoppers to use touchless QR pay in many stores and small businesses.
 Venmo is keeping up by expanding into contactless payments anywhere Mastercard is accepted.
 You can also use the Venmo debit card.

 Good To Know

 You can buy, sell or hold bitcoin, ethereum, litecoin or bitcoin cash using either Venmo or PayPal.
-Although there’s no fee for storing your coins, both platforms charge 49 cents to $2.49 or up to 1.80% of the transaction, depending on the transaction amount, when you buy or sell.
+Although there’s no fee for storing your coins, both platforms charge $0.49 to $2.49 or up to 1.80% of the transaction, depending on the transaction amount, when you buy or sell.
 Only PayPal lets you use your cryptocurrency to pay for purchases.

-Venmo vs. PayPal: Which Is Best?
+Venmo vs. PayPal: Which Is Best for You?